 The kids were in their happy, green place on a stroll along the Boomslang (tree snake) – a 130-metre long canopy walkway – at Kirstenbosch Botanical Gardens.
 The low-impact raised walkway provides a window into South Africa’s incredible biodiversity and environmental preservation.

-My little drama llamas loved heading to Khayelitsha township to join the kids at KASI RC – Shack Art School & Theatre – an arts training and performance space – with Uthando South Africa, a not for profit tour company that aids community development projects.
+My little drama llamas adored heading to Khayelitsha township to join the kids at arts training and performance space, KASI RC – Shack Art School & Theatre.
+Here they were entertained by the jaw-droppingly talented youth of Khayelitsha, and even got to join them on stage for drama games.
+The school is run by Uthando South Africa, a not for profit tour company that aids community development projects.

-Head in search of the “Tiny 5” at Grootbos Private Nature Reserve, around two hours from Cape Town, where the kids joined entomologists on a safari to learn all about the importance of bugs to the world’s ecosystems.
+While the Big 5 get the best press, the kids were just as happy searching for the “Tiny 5” at Grootbos Private Nature Reserve, around two hours from Cape Town, where they joined the in-house entomologists on a safari to learn all about the importance of bugs to the world’s ecosystems.